HackYourFuture/HTML-CSS/Week1/MAKEME.md

 - It needs to be one webpage
 - Your project folder should contain two files: a `.html` and a `.css` file
 - Include the following pieces of information:
-  - Your personal information (Note: _the page will be public on the whole internet_ for our review, so as a privacy-conscious individual, feel free to use fake information here)
+  - Some personal information (Note: _the page will be public on the whole internet_ for our review, so as a privacy-conscious individual, feel free to use fake information here)
-  - A picture of you
+  - A picture of you (or a fake one, https://thispersondoesnotexist.com/ provides AI generated faces)
   - A few lines about who you are
   - Education (list at least 1 education institute)
   - Work experience (list at least 1 workplace)